Hasbro Star Wars Dolls, Part 2: 1998 - 2008

 Obi-Wan Kenobi, (Alec Guinness) "A New Hope", in blue box

-Stormtrooper, Action Figure Kit (doll body with pieces of armour to assemble), green box
+Stormtrooper, Action Figure Kit (doll body with pieces of armor to assemble), green box

 Amidala in red outfit, special edition box, Barbie doll body type